GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 In particular, how can websites fund content by enabling third parties to show ads and measure ad performance—but not allow individual users to be profiled?
 How can advertisers and site owners evaluate a user's authenticity without resorting to dark patterns such as device fingerprinting?

 The way things work at the moment can be problematic for the entire web ecosystem, not just users.
-For publishers and advertisers, tracking identity and using a variety of non-standard third-party solutions can add to technical debt, code complexity and data risk.
+For publishers and advertisers, tracking identity and using a variety of non-standard third-party solutions can add to technical debt, code complexity, and data risk.
 Users, developers, publishers, and advertisers should be confident that the web is protecting user privacy choices.

 Advertising is a core web business model for the internet, but advertising has to work for everyone.
 Which brings us to the Privacy Sandbox's mission: to create a thriving web ecosystem that is respectful of users and private by default.

-## Introducing the Privacy Sandbox
+## Introducing the Privacy Sandbox {: #introduction }

 The [Privacy Sandbox](https://www.blog.google/products/chrome/building-a-more-private-web/) introduces a set of privacy-preserving APIs to support business models that fund the open web in the absence of tracking mechanisms like third-party cookies.

 The Privacy Sandbox APIs require web browsers to take on a new role.
 Rather than working with limited tools and protections, the APIs enable the user's browser to act on the user's behalf—locally, on their device—to protect the user's identifying information as they navigate the web.
 The APIs enable use cases such as ad selection and conversion measurement, without revealing individual private and personal information.
-In engineering terms a [sandbox](https://web.dev/browser-sandbox) is a protected environment; a key principle of the Privacy Sandbox is that a user's personal information should be protected and not shared in a way that lets the user be identified across sites.
+In engineering terms a [sandbox](/browser-sandbox) is a protected environment; a key principle of the Privacy Sandbox is that a user's personal information should be protected and not shared in a way that lets the user be identified across sites.

 This is a shift in direction for browsers.
 The Privacy Sandbox's vision of the future has browsers providing specific tools to satisfy specific use cases, while preserving user privacy.
 [A Potential Privacy Model for the Web](https://github.com/michaelkleber/privacy-model) sets out core principles behind the APIs: